leticiarose/Teste-unit-rio-de-software---Jest/README.md

 # Teste unitário - Jest

- ## ⚙ Função que tira média entre dois números e faz um teste unitário utilizando a sintaxe do Jest
+ ## ⚙ Function that averages between two numbers and makes a unit test using the syntax of Jest